TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 That's why sending compostable trash to the correct facility is important.

-Compostable trash bags are the best option from an environmental perspective.
+Home compostable bags are the best option from an environmental perspective, providing they're sent to the right disposal stream.

 However, when these are not available, recycled plastic bags are an option.
 And while you are unlikely to find 100% recycled trash bags (one day I hope this will be possible), at the moment, those with a high percentage are certainly better than those made entirely from virgin plastics.